-Psychologist, Journalist, and Author of The Sexual Paradox
+Psychologist and Author of The Village Effect and The Sexual Paradox

-Susan Pinker is a seasoned observer who writes about the social sciences, and an expert on interpersonal communications at work.
-She is a psychologist, journalist, and best-selling author, writes about the social sciences with sophistication and lucidity.
-Her first book, The Sexual Paradox, is an engrossing and important read on the differences between males and females: how they think, how they behave, what will sway them, and how each defines success.
-The Sexual Paradox caused an international sensation, is available in 18 countries, and was awarded the prestigious William James Book Award in 2009, given by the American Psychological Association.
-Her new book, The Village Effect: How Face-to-Face Contact Can Make Us Healthier, Happier, and Smarter—on the impact of face to face contact on health, lifespan, education, romance, and business—will be published by Random House in August 2014.
+Susan Pinker, a psychologist, journalist, and best-selling author, writes about the social sciences with sophistication and lucidity.
+Her first book, The Sexual Paradox, is an engrossing read on the differences between the sexes: how they think, how they behave, what will sway them, and how each defines success.
+The book caused an international sensation, was published in 17 countries, and received the prestigious William James Book Award given by the American Psychological Association.